abelsj60/my-site/app/data/reveries/11-03-19-tracking-pinch-zoom.md

 iOS and Android do things differently, which causes trouble.

-In this case, iOS updates window.pageXOffset and window.pageYOffset (conventionally known as the top left corner of hte screen) as users zoom ().
+In this case, iOS updates window.pageXOffset and window.pageYOffset (conventionally known as the top left corner of the screen) as users zoom ().
 But Android doesn't, (or at least, this is what I found while using BrowserStack for testing).
 If you glance at the code, you'll see I need them to decide about zoom.

 The best I can say is that Apple and Google are big companies with really smart people, which means it's impossible to say either approach is right or wrong.